markmcf/jump.android/Docs/Engage_Only_Integration_Guide.md

     JRActivityObject jrActivity = new JRActivityObject(activityText, activityLink);

 Populate the new object with information about the activity being shared by.
-Here, an exciting Facebook "action link" is added:
+Here, we add a Facebook "action link:"

     activityObject.addActionLink(new JRActionLink("Download the Quick Share demo!",
           "https://market.android.com/details?id=com.janrain.android.quickshare");